 A church has been on the Church Road site since the middle of the 12th century, although the present building is mainly of 14th century origin.

 The church was heavily restored in the early 1880s, with the south aisle added in the early 1900s, as shown in this picture taken from the south-west of the church.
 Its most notable external feature is its narrow wood-shingled bell turret and spire.

 More recently, in 1991, the upper rooms were added next to the bell tower.
-The church uses these for Sunday children's groups, a night shelter and for meetings.
+The church uses these for Sunday children's groups, prayer time and for meetings.

 The church is closely associated with the Salaman family, who are said to have erected the north aisle as their burial place in around 1315.
 At the east end of the north aisle lies a fine life-size Reigate stone effigy of a knight of this family (see right).

 The Bart's organ was built by Bishop and Son of London some time in the late 1800s.
 Originally a single keyboard instrument, it was located in gallery at the back of the North Aisle.
 When the South Aisle was built in 1900, it was enlarged and now it has two keyboards.

 More recently, repairs have been carried out to the organ.
 Our very grateful thanks to the Community Foundation for Surrey whose generous grant enabled us to replace the organ blower which was damaged in the flooding in 2017.